ArsenMamataliev/BR-Architects/README.md

 # Hello_world
-My first coding at GitHub
+My first coding at GitHub.
 I'm gonna learn it.
-Little bit complicated but i will do it
+Little bit complicated but I'will do it